grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

   - Persistent Volumes with capacity above 90%
   - Node disks with capacity above 90%

+(Release 1.3.1)
-![Kubernetes Monitoring home page]{{< figure max-width="80%" src="/media/docs/grafana-cloud/k8s/K8smon-snapshotview.png" caption="Home page snapshot view" >}}
+{{< figure max-width="80%" src="/media/docs/grafana-cloud/k8s/K8smon-snapshotview.png" caption="Home page snapshot view" >}}

-## Navigate with tabs in Kubernetes Monitoring
+## Tabs navigation in Kubernetes Monitoring
 <!-- Beverly Buchanan -->
-<09/14/2023>
+2023/09/14

 _Generally available in Grafana Cloud_

-Release 1.3.0.
 Quickly switch between the Cluster, namespace, workload, and Node views on the **Cluster Navigation** page using tabs.
+(Release 1.3.0)

-![Tabs on Cluster navigation page]{{< figure max-width="80%" src="/media/docs/grafana-cloud/k8s/k8smon-clusternav-tabs.png" caption="Tabs on Cluster Navigation page" >}}
+{{< figure max-width="40%" src="/media/docs/grafana-cloud/k8s/k8smon-clusternav-tabs.png" caption="Tabs on **Cluster Navigation** page" >}}

-## Change data source on Cost and Efficiency views in Kubernetes Monitoring
+## Data source menu on Cost and Efficiency views in Kubernetes Monitoring
 <!-- Beverly Buchanan -->
-<09/14/2023>
+2023/09/14

 _Generally available in Grafana Cloud_

-Release 1.2.1.
 You can change the data source you are viewing on the **Cost** and **Efficiency** views.
+(Release 1.2.1)

 ## Predict namespace memory usage in Kubernetes Monitoring

 <!-- Beverly Buchanan -->
-<09/14/2023>
+2023/09/14

 _Generally available in Grafana Cloud_

-Release 1.2.1
 Click **Predict Memory usage** to predict namespace memory usage on the namespace detail page.
+(Release 1.2.1)

-![Predict Memory usage button]{{< figure max-width="80%" src="/media/docs/grafana-cloud/k8s/k8smon-predict-memusage-namespace.png" caption="Predict Memory usage button" >}}
+{{< figure max-width="50%" src="/media/docs/grafana-cloud/k8s/k8smon-predict-memusage-namespace.png" caption="**Predict Memory usage** button" >}}

-## Configure Kubernetes Monitoring with streamlined process
+## Streamlined configuration of Kubernetes Monitoring
 <!-- Beverly Buchanan -->
-<07/15/2023>
+2023/07/15

 _Generally available in Grafana Cloud_

-Release 1.2.0.
 Configure with [Grafana Kubernetes Monitoring Helm chart](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/configuration/config-k8s-agent-flow) using a streamlined process.
-With this method, you select with switches to gather metrics, logs, events, traces, and cost metrics.
+With this method, you can set on/off toggles to gather metrics, logs, events, traces, and cost metrics.
+(Release 1.2.0)

-![Streamlined configuration wizard]{{< figure max-width="80%" src="/media/docs/grafana-cloud/k8s/k8smon-config-wizard.png" caption="Configuration wizard" >}}
+{{< figure max-width="60%" src="/media/docs/grafana-cloud/k8s/k8smon-config-wizard.png" caption="Configuration wizard" >}}

-## Collect traces with Kubernetes Monitoring
+## Traces collection with Kubernetes Monitoring

 <!-- Beverly Buchanan -->
-<09/14/2023>
+2023/09/14

 _Generally available in Grafana Cloud_

-Release 1.3.0
 Collect traces when you configure Kubernetes Monitoring, and then use Tempo to create search queries.
 Refer to [Navigate to traces](/docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#navigate-to-traces) for more information.
+(Release 1.3.0)

-## Use Kafka integration with Kubernetes Monitoring
+## Kafka integration in Kubernetes Monitoring

 <!-- Beverly Buchanan -->

-<09/14/2023>

-Release 1.3.6.
+2023/09/14

+_Generally available in Grafana Cloud_

 The Kafka integration is available for use in Kubernetes Monitoring.
+(Release 1.3.6)

 ## Distributed tracing in Grafana Cloud k6